inner-outer-space/de-zoomcamp-2024/5-batch/readme.md

 |`Transformations` are Lazy, meaning they are not executed right away but rather when the next action is called.
 These are operations that manipulate the data or trigger computations.| `Actions` are eager, meaning they are executed right away.
 These include functions that return results or write data to a file.|
 |- selecting columns <br>- filtering<br>- joins<br>- group-by<br>- any kind of transformation|- show()<br>- take()<br>- head()<br>- write()|

-_note: for joins and group-bys, it is recommended to use SQL because it is more expressive and python is recommended for more complicated conditionality because it is easier to specify and test._
+_note: for joins and group-bys, it is recommended to use SQL because it is more expressive and Python is recommended for more complicated conditionality because it is easier to specify and test._

 <br>
 <br>